 ~Henry David Thoreau

-Winter is cold crispy snow; it is blustering wind and creaking house walls; it is crackling fires and wood-smoke on the air; it is frost sparkled windows and dark leaden skies.
+Winter is cold crispy snow; it is blustering wind and creaking house walls; it is crackling fires and

-Winter with heavy evergreen brightness and light crystal blue afternoons; it is warm soups on the stove and spicy cakes with coffee; it is Christmas; it is New Years; it is slow days within ones house.
+warm soups on the stove and spicy cakes with coffee; it is Christmas;

-Bright rosy children's cheeks and red noses to match; it is planning; it is silence; it is bundles of woolen frumpiness and braveness of boots.
+Bright rosy children's cheeks and red noses to match; it is planning; it is silence; it is bundles of woolen

-Winter is spicy curries and stews; deep reds and dark blues; hot tea and cookies; the radiant heat of a stove.
+Winter is spicy curries and stews; deep reds and dark blues; hot tea and cookies; the

-Flurried whiteness and gentle star dusted nights; It is hidden and secret; plain, stark and austere.
+It is hidden and secret; plain, stark and austere.
 It is contrast and seamless binding of earth, water, and air.
 It is surprisingly bright berries and visiting birds.
-Winter's wonder is in its editing and the force of its emphasis.
-Perhaps that is what makes it a time of illuminations.

 What makes the garden beautiful in winter?
 Its structure, or bones, and its exclamation points of surprise.
 The bones of a garden are there year round with paths and walls, hedgings and trees. but it is the exclamation points of twisted or brightly colored twigs, of berries and seed heads catching the frosts that create the artistry of winter.
-Some favorite things are the spiraling branches of Harry Lauders stick (Corylus avellana 'Contorta').
+Some favorite things are the spiraling branches of Harry Lauders Stick (Corylus avellana 'Contorta').
 One of my special delights in winter is the Firethorn or Pyracantha growing against the house with branches of berries spread for birds feasting.
-And as long as the bright orange of the berries holds true it is a beautiful frame for whatever the day's scene through that window.
+And as long as the bright orange of the berries holds true it is a beautiful frame for whatever the day's scene presents through that window.

 Winter begins with the winter solstice, around December 22 includes January, February and March